drewski620/CreativeHouse/README.md

 A app made with html, css, and JavaScript

 ### Unfishied
-A work in progress, but please take a look https://drewski620.github.io/CreativeHouse/
+A work in progress, but please take a look at https://drewski620.github.io/CreativeHouse/